aishwaryahm3/Iris_Visual/README.md

 ---

-# Iris Dataset Analysis

-This repository contains an analysis of the Iris dataset, focusing on exploratory data analysis (EDA), summarization, and visualization.

 ## Overview

 The Iris dataset comprises 150 samples of iris flowers, each characterized by four features: sepal length, sepal width, petal length, and petal width.
 The target variable represents the species of iris.